muses-code-js/express-workshop-2/_steps/step010.md

 Before writing our updated data to the `data/post.json`, we need to turn it back into a JSON string to be able to write on the file.

-To do this, we are going to use `JSON.stringify()` function.
-It takes 3 parameters:
- * **Value:** The value to convert to a JSON string
+To do this, we are going to use the `JSON.stringify()` function.
+It's like the opposite of `JSON.parse()`.
+It any takes any Javascript value as a parameter and returns the string of the JSON representation of it that value.

-    In our case, the value is `posts`.

- * **Replacer:** A function that alters the behavior of the stringification process, or an array of String and Number objects that serve as a whitelist for selecting/filtering the properties of the value object to be included in the JSON string.
-If this value is null or not provided, all properties of the object are included in the resulting JSON string.

-    In our case, we are going to use `null` as a replacer, as we don't want to do any filtering at all.

- * **Space:** A String or Number object that's used to insert white space into the output JSON string for readability purposes.

-    In our case, we are going to use `4`.
+There's a few other optional parameters you can pass as well but we won't worry about them here.

 Update your `fs.readFile` code as follows to parse the file data.

 ```javascript